-Apparently, the male figure is drifting in meditative mood, reminiscent of Rodin’s bronze sculpture “Le Penseur” (The Thinker) or better yet, Zarathustra, Friedrich Nietzsche’s main character in his philosophical novel “Ein Buch für Alle und Keinen” (Thus Spoke Zarathustra).
+Apparently, the male figure is drifting in meditative mood, reminiscent of Rodin’s bronze sculpture “Le Penseur” (The Thinker) or better yet, Zarathustra, Friedrich Nietzsche’s main character in his philosophical novel “Ein Buch für Alle und Keinen” (Thus Spake Zarathustra).

 Other paintings—like The Enlightenment, The Fantasy of the Magical Spirit, The Imagination, The Light of the Poetic Cry, and Linear Head, to name a few—are all but existential evocations of human condition, tiptoeing between joy and solitude, loss and acceptance, separation and reconciliation.

 Ubiquitous and recursive, the theme of Viri’s art depicts the visceral state of patrician solitude.
 Every figure on canvas exemplifies either an alienated or a self-contained man or woman floundering in solitary activity.
-By merely looking at Viri’s figure, one can immediately feel that sense of vertiginous aloofness, which seems detached from the world akin to Albert Camus’ Meursault, the main character of his novel L’Étranger, or that sense of being resolved with the self at the end of a lonely journey of Nietzsche's main character in “Thus Spoke Zarathustra.”
+By merely looking at Viri’s figure, one can immediately feel that sense of vertiginous aloofness, which seems detached from the world akin to Albert Camus’ Meursault, the main character of his novel L’Étranger, or that sense of being resolved with the self at the end of a lonely journey of Nietzsche's main character in “Thus Spake Zarathustra.”